Neural Extended Kalman Filters for Learning and Predicting Dynamics of Structural Systems: Application Case Studies

 \subsection{Seismic Response Data}

 The framework is further investigated using real-world seismic data obtained from the Center for Engineering Strong Motion Data (CESMD) \cite{haddadi2008center} for a 6-story hotel building in San Bernardino, California.
 It is a mid-rise concrete building installed with a total of nine accelerometers on the first, third and roof floors in different directions.
-The sensor placement is shown in Figure \ref{building}.
+The sensor placement is shown in Figure \ref{building}, where three accelerometers are mounted on each of the ground floor, third floor, and roof.
 The sensors have recorded multiple seismic events from 1987 to 2021.
-15 corresponding structural response and ground motion datasets are used to train the Neural EKF with one dataset reserved for evaluating prediction performance, which corresponds to the Big Bear Lake earthquake in 2014.
+17 corresponding structural response and ground motion datasets are used to train the Neural EKF with one dataset reserved for evaluating prediction performance, which corresponds to the San Bernardino earthquake in 2009.
 The data we used are extracted from sensors 1, 4 and 7, which lie along the same direction.
 The data from sensor 1 are used as the input ground motion, while the data from sensors 4 and 7 are used as output responses.
 Due to the inconsistency of the sample frequencies, we first pre-process the data using resampling techniques.
-The signals are uniformly resampled at 50 Hz and high-pass filtered with a cut-off frequency of 0.1 Hz to remove the low-frequency behaviour (the downloaded data was already pre-processed by the website with noise filtering, baseline and sensor offset corrections).
+The signals are uniformly resampled at 50 Hz (the downloaded data was already pre-processed by the website with noise filtering, baseline and sensor offset corrections).

 After training the Neural EKF model with a pre-processed training dataset, the predictions on another independent test dataset are obtained by simply feeding the new seismic inputs into the trained model.
 The predictions and ground truth values are compared in Figure \ref{seismic}.
 A strong agreement between prediction responses and ground truth responses can be observed.
-While the data are sampled at different frequencies and earthquakes vary widely in magnitudes, directions, frequencies and so on, the Neural EKF essentially captures the structural dynamics of the building, thus generating perfect predictions.
+While the data are sampled at different frequencies and earthquakes vary widely in magnitudes, directions, and frequencies, the Neural EKF essentially learns dynamics of the building, thus generating highly consistent predictions.